terotests/css/README.md

 # CSS.js

-A library to quickly create CSS and animations with JavaScript.
+A library to quickly create CSS and animations with JavaScript without CSS files.

 Test with
 ```html